CLOUGHIE IS THE FOCUS

 The former cricketer, Geoff Boycott, is a friend of the Clough family and told the programme: "Some people who didn't know him thought he was loud and brash.
 He wasn't.
 You could not have had the amount of success he had as a player and then as a manager without being as bright as a button."
 Nigel added: "He would say things about his bosses or the FA that the man in the street wanted to say."

-The documentary has been released on a special DVD which includes over an hour of extra footage not included in the original programme.
+The documentary was originally broadcast on 25th March 2009 and has been released on a special DVD, which includes over an hour of extra footage not included in the original programme.
 It has extended interviews with Mrs Clough and Nigel, as well as two Yorkshire TV specials shown in full - one when Cloughie joined Leeds in 1974 and the other when he came face-to-face with former Leeds manager Don Revie following his sacking after just 44 days.

 ITV used its wealth of fantastic archive footage to show Cloughie at various stages of his outstanding career - and often in the TV studio, giving his opinions.
 There was the classic clip in the Big Match studio with Brian Moore, when boxer Muhammad Ali tells Cloughie to stop talking so much.

 Former Cloughie player and European Cup winner Martin O'Neill said: "He is probably the most charismatic manager the game has known.
 I accept I don't know every manager who has been in Portugal or Brazil.
 But Brian Clough would say, who cares?"

 The programme includes a clip of that live Yorkshire TV Calender special when Cloughie was interviewed alongside his Leeds predecessor Don Revie, just hours after Brian had been sacked from Elland Road.
 The interview was re-lived by the programme's host, Austin Mitchell.
 "It was just like magic from the moment they came in," he said.